To Dither or Not to Dither...

 What Are Those Other Dither Functions in Ozone?

 Harmonic Suppression: Moves harmonic distortion quantization away from overtones of audible frequencies.

 Limit Peaks: Suppresses spurious peaks of high-frequency shaped noise.

 Filter DC Offset: Filters DC Offset in real-time before the maximizer.
-Maximizer or Vintage Limiter module must be in signal chain to enable DC offset filtering.
+Ozone's Maximizer or Vintage Limiter module must be in the signal chain to enable DC offset filtering.